Jshulgach/Pitt-SPARC-Signal-Inspector/README.md

 ## Using Signal Inspector
 For a full description and helpful tips with using Signal Inspector, refer to the documentation in the [wiki](https://github.com/Jshulgach/Pitt-SPARC-Signal-Inspector/wiki).

-- Supports reading .ns5 and nf3 file types
+- Supports reading .ns5 and nf3 Ripple file types
 - Multiple channels can be read by splitting numbers with comma (2,3,6) or range with colon (1:32).
 - All files in specified path will be read sorted by name, except for datafiles excluded by name (ex: datafile0001).
 - Press "Load New Data" button to combine raw data files into one continuous vector.